LittleBeasts/documentation/rup.md

 #### 7. Deployment View

-Due to the java architecture used in the development, the game can be deployed on every viable computer with JRE
+Due to the java architecture used in the development, the game can be deployed on every viable computer with JRE.

 #### 8. Implementation View
 ![](https://github.com/LittleBeasts/documentation/blob/master/classDiagram.svg)

-[This section describes the overall structure of the implementation model, the decomposition of the software into layers and subsystems in the implementation model, and any architecturally significant components.]

 ##### 8.1 Overview

-[This subsection names and defines the various layers and their contents, the rules that govern the inclusion to a given layer, and the boundaries between layers.
-Include a component diagram that shows the relations between layers. ]
+(n/a)

 ##### 8.2 Layers

-[For each layer, include a subsection with its name, an enumeration of the subsystems located in the layer, and a component diagram.]
+(n/a)

 #### 9. Data View (optional)

-[A description of the persistent data storage perspective of the system.
-This section is optional if there is little or no persistent data, or the translation between the Design Model and the Data Model is trivial.]
+(n/a)

 #### 10. Size and Performance

-[A description of the major dimensioning characteristics of the software that impact the architecture, as well as the target performance constraints.]
+*The current version of the game(1.2.0) has a size of 17.3 MB.
+*The performance of the game is adequate on every Windows PC.

 #### 11. Quality